vector-of-bool/bpt/docs/guide/toolchains.rst

         cxx_compiler: 'g++-9',
     }

-|bpt| will continue to infer other options based on the `compiler_id`, but will
+|bpt| will continue to infer other options based on the
-use the provided executable names when compiling files for the respective languages.
+:prop:`~ToolchainOptions.compiler_id`, but will use the provided executable names when compiling files for the respective languages.

-To specify compilation flags, the `flags <flags>` option can be used:
+To specify compilation flags, the `~ToolchainOptions.flags` option can be used:

 .. code-block::